-One channel of control gives you proportional speed control of the propeller, which in turns will speed up or slow down the aircraft rotation rate and thus, allow you to change the lift vector.
+One channel of control gives you proportional speed control of the propeller, which will speed up or slow down the aircraft rotation rate and thus, allow you to change the lift vector.
 Think of it as a "motorized boomerang" with lift control.
 I would pass on this one if you are primarily after an RC helicopter experience...
 Ages 8 & up, Indoor Environment Only.

 Not even sure if I should include the Air Hogs Vectron Wave as it's not really an RC anything, but it is listed as one of Air Hogs current RC helicopters so here it is.
 This is basically an air powered top for the lack of a better description.

 Please note however the truck is not remote controlled or powered; only the helicopter is.
-Like many of Air Hogs videos, the one below is fun & entertaining, but it's not a working representation of this toy...
+Like many of Air Hogs videos, the one below is fun & entertaining, but it's not a truthful working representation of this toy...
 Ages 8-10, Indoor Environment Only.

 It's not HD resolution at this price point, but for some basic fun indoor aerial photo & video capture, it's acceptable.
 After the photos or video are taken, you download them off this little toy heli onto a computer, laptop, or other device by using the supplied USB cable (which is also used to charge this little toy coaxial heli).